the-vampiire/AutoMediaTweeta/README.md

 # What is my purpose?
-- tweet one file at a time out of a `dump` directory using a list of hashtags, reports with a success or failure, then moves the tweeted file to the `used` directory
+- tweet one file at a time out of a `unused` directory using a list of hashtags, reports with a success or failure, then moves the tweeted file to the `used` directory

 # Forked Modifications
 - add Twitter credentials to the `config.py` file